 Hot caramel sauce can crack glass so avoid pouring it into jars for storage until it has cooled down.

-You can enjoy it in the Starbucks Frappuccinos or make your own dark caramel sauce at home for drinks.
+You can enjoy it in Frappuccinos or make your own dark caramel sauce at home for drinks.
 It even works well on ice creams, pies, and of course, pancakes!

 Caramel syrup is not the same as caramel sauce.
 The caramel sauce has a richer creamier texture and is typically made using cream, water, and sugar.